How RTaW-Pegase will help you design of safe and optimized networks?

 - 2013/12: Modeling the frame scheduling on the sending end enables to compute much more precise bounds on the communication latencies with RTaW-Pegase, study co-authored with Onera and Thales Avionics presented at ERTSS2014,

 - 2013/12: Proof-by-Instance for Embedded Network Design: From Prototype to Tool Roadmap, study co-authored with Onera and Inria presented at ERTSS 2014 on how to prove the correctness of frame worst-case response time calculations,

 - 2013/08: Latest release includes NETAIRBENCH, a benchmark generator to create random but realistic switched Ethernet and AFDX configurations according to a set of user-defined parameters,

 - 2013/07: Certifying the correctness of Network Calculus computations done in RTaW-Pegase, publication at EUCASS 2013 and second study published at ITP’2013,

 - 2013/06: On the use of Deficit Round-Robin to facilitate incremental certification and mixed criticality scheduling, study presented at EUCASS 2013 co-authored with Onera and Thales Avionics,

 - 2012/02: Comprehensive experimental study of RTaW-Pegase on hundreds of realistic AFDX configurations co-authored with Onera and Thales Avionics at ERTSS 2012,

 - 2011/11: RTaW-Pegase received the best demo award at the Open Demo Session of Real-Time Techniques and Technologies of the 32nd IEEE Real-Time Systems Symposium,

-- 2011/10: paper proving the correctness of algorithms implemented in RTaW-Pegase presented at the 1st International Workshop on Worst-case Traversal Time (download paper),
+- 2011/10: paper proving the correctness of some key algorithms implemented in RTaW-Pegase presented at the 1st International Workshop on Worst-case Traversal Time (download paper),

 Did we answer your questions?